How much does a will cost? How much does a living trust cost?

 It’s also important to consider not just the cost today, but the cost over your and your family’s lifetime.
 Some plans might be low cost now, but may wind up costing your family thousands of dollars more plus unnecessary time and aggravation down the road.
 Conversely, other plans might cost a little more now, but save your family stress, headaches and thousands in the long run.

 So how do you figure out what you really need, how much it will cost and what the value is provided?
 That’s where we come in.
 First, we take the time to educate you and help you be informed consumer through the various tools and resources available on this website, as well as our regularly occurring workshops.
-Then, during our one-on-one Peace of Mind Planning Session, we’ll conduct a detailed estate plan audit, helping you identify your specific needs and goals and we’ll match that up with the right estate plan for you and your family.
+Then, during our one-on-one Vision Meeting, we’ll explore your planning goals and help you identify your specific needs and goals, then we’ll match that up with the right estate plan for you and your family.